-During the year 2020, the General Authority for Zakat and Tax (GAZT) announced that pursuant to the Royal Decree No. (A/84) dated 1 October 2020, the disposal of real estate in the Kingdom of Saudi Arabia by way of certain transactions resulting in a transfer of legal ownership or possession will be VAT exempt and subject to a 5% real estate transaction tax (RETT).
+During the year 2020, the Zakat, Tax and Custom Authority (ZATCA) announced that pursuant to the Royal Decree No. (A/84) dated 1 October 2020, the disposal of real estate in the Kingdom of Saudi Arabia by way of certain transactions resulting in a transfer of legal ownership or possession will be VAT exempt and subject to a 5% real estate transaction tax (RETT).
 RETT is applicable on the transaction that took place on or after 4 October 2020.
 However, as per the RETT law, the licensed real estate developer can recover input VAT on the property sold after 4 October 2020.